Glombs/libertybellenewsletter/monthbymonth.md

  <p>March 2019</p>
  </figcaption>
 </figure>

+<p class="itinery">From:Kilby Bridge To: Banbury Via: Leicester, Birstall and Mount Sorrel, Loughborough and back to Norton Junction.</p>

 <p>We quickly made it to Leicester and moored at the secure moorings at Castle Gardens.
 We spent three night there and explored the town.
 We saw a free drama performance celebrating a local suffragette.
 We also visited the cathderal, the Richard III museum, for which we had free tickets, the Old Guildhall and an outside viewing of the Jewry Wall.</p>